August 24, 2019

 A STRANGE ADVENTURE (1956)

-A decade before this film's release, William Witney was directing Republic Pictures cowboy serials so he may have felt at home in the mountain setting of, “Suspended Disbelief,” my alternate title for this film.
+A decade before this film's release, William Witney was directing Republic Pictures cowboy serials, so he may have felt at home in the mountain setting of “Suspended Disbelief,” my alternate title for this film.
 The official title works.
 It is every bit that.
 It comes off, at times, like a filmed stage play with everyone knowing their cues and what expression to provide.
-The opening score is appropriate.
-If it were a soap opera.
+The opening score is appropriate...if it were a soap opera.
 The score may also burst onto a scene without warning.
-I will give Republic the benefit of the doubt by assuming I watched an inferior print.
-There are abrupt edits as if the film broke and then was spliced together.
+Some abrupt edits give the impression that the film reel may have broken and been spliced together.
 This actually complements the film’s pacing.

-An apparent “upper teen,” the twenty-three-year-old Ben Cooper still lives with mom, assisting in running her mountain motel.
+An apparent “upper teen,” the twenty-three-year-old Ben Cooper (speaking of Westerns) assists his mom in running her mountain motel.
 His hobby is a souped-up 1939 Mercury coupe for which he is always in tinkering mode.
 His other tinkering hobby is gawking at the visiting Marla English, poolside.
-Her intentions are rather obvious except to Cooper, who plays it cool like a typical high-school senior of the era with limited social experiences.
-Suspended disbelief.
-She is a nightclub singer—we have no evidence of this—and completing her trio are Jan Merlin and Nick Adams.
+Her intentions are rather obvious, except to Cooper, who plays it cool like a naive high-school senior.
+She says she is a nightclub singer—we have no evidence of this—and completing her trio are Jan Merlin (known for many despicable characters) and Nick Adams.
 I am not sure how much the boy really knows about cars after these two arrive in a new Lincoln.
-He is gosh-darned impressed and heard it will do zero to sixty in six seconds.
-He heard wrong.
+He is "gosh-darned" impressed and heard it will do zero to sixty in six seconds.
+Even Road&Track found this hard to believe.

 Cooper is pretty suspicious of these two after noticing that the Lincoln is actually registered to Woody Wilson, the trio's "booking agent."
-He is supposed to arrive at a later hour, but Cooper informs English that the newspapers say he has escaped from a mid-western jail.
+He is supposed to arrive at a later hour, but Cooper informs English that the newspapers say he has escaped from a midwestern jail.
 Golly!
-She is “shocked” and cannot figure that one.
+She is “shocked” and cannot figure that one out.
 Her real shock is suspecting Woody knows Merlin double-crossed him.
-Cooper soon discovers the trio’s new gig.
-An armored car robbery to the tune of...well...a lot of money.
-He is pressured into driving his “faster than a Lincoln” hot rod as the getaway vehicle, apparently with the hope that it will probably all work out in the end.
+Cooper soon discovers the trio’s new gig: an armored car robbery.
+He is pressured into driving his “faster than a Lincoln” hot rod as the getaway vehicle.
 I will say, the stunt driving convinced me of its custom nature.
-Nothing phony about the speeds or cornering up the mountains.
+Nothing phony about the speeds or cornering up the mountain roads.
 The actual car was somewhat of a celebrity, a genuine early Fifties customized model completed some two years prior.
+I digress.
 The robbery should move that fast because Woody is in town!
-While English gazes at the blurred flora and fauna up the mountain she gets something in her eye.
+While English gazes at the blurred flora and fauna up the mountain, she gets something in her eye.
 After they stop, she tells Cooper, “I think a pebble hit my eye.”
 The only thing funnier would have been using the word “rock” instead.
 I think an ophthalmologist is needed.
 With all the talk and fear of Woody, I looked forward to seeing the actor.
 But the role was never cast.

 Merlin’s character is certainly dangerous.
-Half the time a wise mastermind, the other half as a man-child prone to temper tantrums.
+A momentary wise mastermind and a man-child prone to temper tantrums.
 Things do not always pan out like he thinks they should.
 So frustrated, he takes it out on whoever is nearby with bursts of angry yelling, using a gun for gesturing.
 After the robbery, a contrived radio broadcast centers on the lighter side of the news.
-The amused newscaster mentions Cooper’s mother (startled, he blurts out, “Mom!”) who figures her son eloped with that 'swimming pool Delilah.'
-Everyone in the car has a good laugh at son's expense.
+The amused newscaster mentions Cooper’s mother (startled, he blurts out, “Mom!”).
+She figures her son eloped with that 'swimming pool Delilah.
+Everyone in the car has a good laugh at the son's expense.

-Merlin commands Cooper to take a particular turn off the main highway.
+Merlin demands Cooper take a particular turn off the main highway.
 They come to a halt.
 Merlin yells, “It’s a dead-end!”
-The “Road Closed until Spring” sign should have been a clue.
-The entire cast is now at an electric company’s weather reporting station which is about to experience its first big snowfall of the season.
+The “Road Closed until Spring” sign should have been an earlier clue.
+The entire cast is now at an electric company’s weather reporting station, which is about to experience its first big snowfall of the season.
 No one in or out for six months.
-Really?
 Merlin’s brilliance tells him this will be the ideal hiding place.
-Six months without anyone ever making contact with the station.
-Probably not much more than three months without any food.
+Six months without anyone ever making contact with the station and stretching the food supply for two to five.
 Suspended disbelief at its essence.
 The station is run by a brother and sister team of Peter Miller and Joan Evans.
-Everyone is uncomfortable about the long winter.
 For some unknown reason, Evans falls head over heels for Cooper.
 She knew him for his weekend races, but they had never met.
 He is on the same page.
 More tinkering.
 There is plenty of acting silliness until Miller purposely destroys the communications radio.
 With communication down, a ranger in a snow tracker heads in their direction.

-The final scene is the most rushed segment as if the director had to say, “Cut.
-That’s a wrap!” at the seventy-minute mark no matter what he had intended to film.
-With no time left to properly resolve the film, the viewer has to settle on another radio broadcast from the car in which Cooper, Evans and Miller are traveling.
+The final scene is a most rushed segment, as if the director had to say, “Cut.
+That’s a wrap!” at the seventy-minute mark, no matter what he had intended to film.
+With no time left to properly resolve the film, the viewer has to settle on another radio broadcast from the car Cooper, Evans, and Miller are traveling in.

 No comments: